 GARNISH with chopped coriander and sliced tomatoes.
 Delicious!

 This curry is frequently served with sliced fresh tomatoes in Indian restaurants so feel free to add some if you like!

-Pair with golden or plain basmati rice with some extra yoghurt and naan or flatbread on the side to mop up the delicious sauce.
+Pair with golden or plain basmati rice with some extra yoghurt and naan or my easy yogurt flatbreads on the side to mop up the delicious sauce.

 I like to add a little kachumber which is a sort of Indian salsa made with onion, tomatoes, cucumber, coriander leaves, chilli and lime juice.
 It brings a wonderful freshness that cuts through the rich sauce – highly recommended!